 To engage the team, I organize “Fun Fridays” and always have some fun team building activity planned—like going to the Trampoline Park, ordering an Ice Cream Truck, or hanging out at Starbucks for an hour!
 These activities encourage the team to build community and fosters a culture that shows appreciation for hard work.

-What do you feel has been the most significant factor that has led to the success of your business?
+What do you feel has been the most significant factor that has led to the success of Antique Candle Co.?

 I truly believe that my employees are the biggest factor in the success of Antique Candle Co.
 For example, the right managers are in the right work centers based on their personality, experience, and talents.
 Each manager is extremely dedicated, talented, and hard working.
 Of course, many things have to be going right for a business to succeed.
 I truly believe this aspect of ‘team’ is imperative and has served Antique Candle Co. well.